98 Random Acts of Kindness To Do With Your Child - Baby Chick

 3. Send Them a Handwritten Letter

-Kids may get a kick out of handwriting a letter and sending it (gasp) via snail mail to their friends instead of an email, text, Snapchat, or whatever the kids are doing these days.
+Kids may get a kick out of handwriting a letter and sending it (gasp) via snail mail to their friends, instead of sending an email, text, or using TikTok, or whatever the kids are doing these days.
 Plus, the other friend can keep it and even return the note.
 Pen pals.

 4. Invite a Friend Over for Homemade Treats

 Everyone wins with this random act of kindness.
-You get to spend time with your kids baking together, everyone sees their friends, and you all get to enjoy some yummy treats.
+You get to spend time with your kids baking together, everyone gets to see their friends, and you all enjoy some yummy treats.
 Delicious.

 5. Send a Care Package

 This can mean so much and is a simple, sweet gesture and random act of kindness.
-It can be a candle, some snacks, bubble bath soap, a card, or even a mixed CD for someone who may be down in the dumps.
+It can be a candle, some snacks, bubble bath soap, a card, or even a mixed CD for someone who may be feeling down.
 This will be a much-needed pick-me-up.

 6. Send Flowers